nelmio/NelmioApiDocBundle/README.md

 ## Installation

-First, open a command console, enter your project directory and execute the following command to download the latest version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest version of this bundle:

 ```
 composer require nelmio/api-doc-bundle